JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Introduction

 \section{Introduction}

-Recent advancements in the field of computer vision have led to significant progress in 3D scene reconstruction and rendering.
+\IEEEPARstart{R}{ecent} advancements in the field of computer vision have led to significant progress in 3D scene reconstruction and rendering.
 In particular, the introduction of \textit{3D Gaussian Splatting }(3DGS)~\cite{10.1145/3592433} technology has provided an efficient and realistic technique for scene representation and rendering.
 3DGS explicitly models the scene using a group of Gaussian ellipsoids.
 This provides rapid and accurate rendering, clearly exhibiting its benefits in real-time situations.
-Due to its explicit representation and efficient rendering capabilities, 3DGS has been widely applied in various fields, especially in scenarios requiring efficient processing and realistic rendering~\cite{wu2024recentadvances3dgaussian,wang20243drepresentationmethodssurvey}.
+Due to its explicit representation and efficient rendering capabilities, 3DGS has been widely applied in various fields~\cite{11247877,11275889,10964679,10636772,11194205,11329503}, especially in scenarios requiring efficient processing and realistic rendering~\cite{wu2024recentadvances3dgaussian}.

 Accurate pose estimation is extremely important~\cite{Fu_2024_CVPR} for most novel view synthesis methods including 3DGS.
 Most existing 3DGS methods do not include a pose estimation component, but rely on external inputs (\textit{e.g.}, COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs}).
 The separation of pose estimation and 3DGS optimization may lead to suboptimal solutions.
 On the other hand, the reliance on external input may limit its application to certain scenarios~\cite{bian2022nopenerf,Fu_2024_CVPR}.
 To solve these issues, recent research suggests many 3DGS solutions that do not require inputs of camera poses.
-For example, CFGS~\cite{Fu_2024_CVPR} uses a combined optimization of camera parameters and Gaussians.
+For example, CFGS~\cite{Fu_2024_CVPR} uses a combined optimization of camera parameters and Gaussian points.
 This method transforms the camera pose registration problem into an image optimization task between two consecutive frames.
-It achieves excellent reconstruction results in continuous and dense image streams, but meet problems when the constraints are violated.
+It achieves excellent reconstruction results in continuous and dense image streams, but its performance degradations when the constraints are violated.
 ZeroGS~\cite{chen2024zerogstraining3dgaussian} and InstantSplat~\cite{fan2024instantsplat} do not require pre-supplied camera poses, but they need to load a pre-trained model in advance for pose estimation, and usually work in very sparse views.
-These methods either require the integration of additional information or pre-trained models, or can only operate with strong constraints images, making the application scenarios are very limited.
+These methods either require the integration of additional information or pre-trained models, or can only operate with strong constraints on the input images, which substantially limits their applicability.